 You can see why parents rarely get a simple answer when they ask me if their child is ready to train.
 I will say that since they are asking the question, they may be ready, and that is one of the four types of readiness!

 Do you want (or need) more details on toilet training readiness?

-The Practical Guide to Toilet Training Your Child With Low Muscle Tone, my new book, is available as an e-book on my website, tranquil babies or at Your Therapy Source ( a terrific site for parents and therapists!).
+The Practical Guide to Toilet Training Your Child With Low Muscle Tone, is available as an e-book on my website, tranquil babies, on Amazon.com, or at Your Therapy Source ( a terrific site for parents and therapists!).
 If you want more guidance to evaluate your child’s toilet training readiness and learn how to prepare them well, this is your book!
 It includes readiness checklists and very specific strategies to build readiness.
 Think you are ready to jump in and start training?
 My book will guide you to choose between the gradual and the “boot camp” approach, and it addresses the most common stumbling blocks children experience on the road to independence.